How to Apply for Aid

 What is the CSS PROFILE?
 The CSS Profile collects additional information about you and your family’s financial circumstances to help the University award institutionally based funding in the form of need-based scholarships and grants.
 Many questions on the CSS PROFILE are also included on the FAFSA, but the extra info here helps us see if you meet special requirements for these institutionally based funds.
 The CSS Profile is available online at profileonline.collegeboard.com.
 You’ll need the UNC-Chapel Hill Code Number which is 5816.

 How will I be notified?
 After completing the FAFSA and PROFILE, continue to check the official email that you provided in your application for admission and be sure to log in to ConnectCarolina using the Guest ID that we emailed to you to view any remaining financial aid to-do items.
 If you are admitted to Carolina, you will receive an email notifying you that your financial aid package is ready to be viewed within a few weeks of receiving your admissions decision.

-Merit Scholarships: You don’t have to submit any additional application to be considered for merit-based scholarships.
+Merit Scholarships: For the majority of University Scholarships, you don’t have to submit any additional materials to be considered for merit-based scholarships.
 We’ll use the information in your admissions application to nominate you for merit-based scholarships and other opportunities.

 For more information, please contact the Office of Scholarships and Student Aid.